equal-access-birmingham/DataWarehouse/README.md

 3. Displaying limited views of patient information for clinical workflow

 # Features
-* **New Patient Form** - adds new patients to the system collecting a large amount of preliminary information
+* **New Patient Form** - adds new patients to the system by collecting preliminary information
-* **Patient Search** - searches for patients by name and dob allowing patient data to be viewed in several forms
+* **Patient Search** - searches for patients by name and date of birth, returning options for several different views of patient data
 * **Returning Patient Form** - allows patient information to be updated
-* **Clinical Summary** - specific view of patient data that provides relevant medical information for clinical workflow
+* **Clinical Summary** - displays relevant medical information for clinical workflow
-* **Social Services Summary** - specific view of patient data that provides relevant information for social service workers
+* **Social Services Summary** - displays relevant information for social service workers
 * **Research Data Dumps** - provide whole CSV dumps of database information **to administrators** for easy data retrieval
   * **Patient Demographics Data**
   * **Patient Social History Data**